 - a.
 Restricted Data/Formerly Restricted Data. - (1) Challenge.
 An employee may formally challenge an RD/FRD classification determination with the Derivative Classifier who made the determination.
 Under no circumstances shall an individual be subject to retribution for such a challenge.
 The Derivative Classifier shall respond to the challenge within 90 calendar days.
-If no response is received, the employee may submit an initial appeal to the Director of Declassification. - (2) Initial Appeal to Director of Declassification.
-If the response by the Derivative Classifier does not satisfy the employee making the challenge, the employee may appeal the determination by writing to the Director of Declassification, who shall respond within 90 calendar days.
-If no response is received, the employee may submit a final appeal to the Director of Security Affairs. - (3) Final Appeal to Director of Security Affairs.
-If the response by the Director of Declassification does not satisfy the employee making the challenge, the employee may appeal the determination to the Director of Security Affairs.
+If no response is received, the employee may submit an initial appeal to the Director of Nuclear and National Security Information (with a copy to the Chief of Defense Nuclear Security for NNSA elements). - (2) Initial Appeal to Director of Nuclear and National Security Information.
+If the response by the Derivative Classifier does not satisfy the employee making the challenge, the employee may appeal the determination by writing to the Director of Nuclear and National Security Information (with a copy to the Chief of Defense Nuclear Security for NNSA elements).
+The Director of Nuclear and National Security Information shall respond (with a copy to the Chief of Defense Nuclear Security for NNSA elements) within 90 calendar days.
+If no response is received, the employee may submit a final appeal to the Director of Security Affairs (with a copy to the Chief of Defense Nuclear Security for NNSA elements). - (3) Final Appeal to Director of Security Affairs.
+If the response by the Director of Nuclear and National Security Information does not satisfy the employee making the challenge, the employee may appeal the determination to the Director of Security Affairs (with a copy to the Chief of Defense Nuclear Security for NNSA elements).